Pope vows justice for abuse victims after Ratzinger faulted

 He recalled he had recently updated the Vatican norms to handle abuse cases to make them more effective.

 The German report prepared by an independent law firm found that Ratzinger mishandled four cases of abusive clergy during his tenure as archbishop.
-Until Thursday, only one known case implicating his Munich tenure had been made public.
+Until Thursday, only one known case implicating his Munich tenure had been made public; the report found that the church’s claim that Ratzinger was unaware of the priest's background lacked credibility.

-One of the report’s authors, Martin Pusch, said the negligence amounted to misconduct.
-Two of the cases, he said, involved perpetrators who were punished by the German judicial system but kept in church pastoral work without express limits on what they were allowed to do.
-No action was ordered under canon law.

-In a third case, a cleric who had been convicted by a court outside Germany was put into service in the Munich archdiocese, and the circumstances speak for Ratzinger having known of the priest’s previous history, Pusch said.

 If any suspicion of “possible criminally relevant behavior” emerges from the examination, Leiding said, prosecutors will seek further details from the law firm.